refolfer/icingaweb2-module-perfdatagraphs/doc/02-Installation.md

 ## Packages

-To install the module via package manager, follow the setup instructions for the **extras** repository from [packages.netways.de](https://packages.netways.de/).
+NETWAYS provides this module via [https://packages.netways.de](https://packages.netways.de/).

-Afterwards you can install the package on these supported systems.
+To install this module, follow the setup instructions for the **extras** repository.

 **RHEL or compatible:**